IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-types.md

 }
 ```

+> [!Note]
-> Note: When using up/down arrow keys the value will increment/decrement with a step based on the digitsInfo - minFractionDigits (The minimum number of digits after the decimal point.
+> When using up/down arrow keys the value will increment/decrement with a step based on the digitsInfo - minFractionDigits (The minimum number of digits after the decimal point.
 Default is 0)

 ## Default Editing Template